Paulo Sérgio (footballer, born 1984)

-Paulo Sérgio Moreira Gonçalves (born 24 January 1984), known as Paulo Sérgio, is a retired Portuguese footballer who plays as an attacking midfielder or right winger.
+Paulo Sérgio Moreira Gonçalves (born 24 January 1984), known as Paulo Sérgio, is a Portuguese former footballer who played as an attacking midfielder or right winger.

 He amassed Primeira Liga totals of 162 matches and 13 goals over eight seasons, appearing in the competition for Académica, Belenenses, Estrela da Amadora, Aves, Olhanense, Vitória de Guimarães and Arouca.
-He also competed professionally in Spain, Cyprus, Singapore and Indonesia, winning the S.League with DPMM and repeating the feat in Liga 1 with Bhayangkara and Bali United.
+He also played professionally in Spain, Cyprus, Singapore and Indonesia, winning the Singapore Premier League with DPMM and repeating the feat in Liga 1 with Bhayangkara and Bali United.

+Paulo Sérgio finished second at the 2003 European Under-19 Championship with Portugal, being the tournament's top scorer.

 Club career

 Born in Lisbon, Paulo Sérgio started his career at local Sporting CP, but never appeared in the Primeira Liga with the first team.
 In April 2003, 10% of his economic rights were sold to an investment fund along with other youth products, and he would be loaned several times in the following years, for example spending two seasons with Lisbon neighbours C.F.
-Os Belenenses; on 25 November 2004, before leaving for the latter club, he appeared for the Lions in a 4–0 win at FC Dinamo Tbilisi for that season's UEFA Cup, coming on as a substitute for Roudolphe Douala in the 65th minute.
+Os Belenenses; on 25 November 2004, before leaving for the latter club, he appeared for the Lions in a 4–0 win at FC Dinamo Tbilisi in that season's UEFA Cup, coming on as a substitute for Roudolphe Douala in the 65th minute.

-After one season with Portimonense S.C. of the second division, Paulo Sérgio was released by Sporting and signed with Spanish side UD Salamanca.
-He appeared in roughly half of the games during the campaign, as the Castile and León team finished ninth in the second level.
+After one season with Portimonense S.C. of the Segunda Liga, Paulo Sérgio was released by Sporting and signed for Spanish side UD Salamanca.
+He appeared in roughly half of the games during the campaign, as the Castile and León team finished ninth in the Segunda División.

 Paulo Sérgio returned to his country and Algarve in summer 2009, joining S.C.
 Olhanense who had just promoted to the top flight and being regularly played over the course of two seasons as the club managed to consecutively retain its status.
-On 17 September 2010, he scored in a 2–0 home win against former team Portimonense, the first of two official goals during his tenure.
+On 17 September 2010, he scored in the 2–0 home victory over his former employers Portimonense, the first of two official goals during his tenure.

-In the following years, Paulo Sérgio represented, in quick succession, Vitória de Guimarães, Cyprus' AEL Limassol, F.C.
+In the following years, Paulo Sérgio represented in quick succession Vitória de Guimarães, Cyprus' AEL Limassol, F.C.
 Arouca and Olhanense.
-In March 2015, after spending the first part of the campaign as a free agent, he joined DPMM FC of the S.League, replacing injured Craig Fagan.
-He scored a brace on his debut on 4 April, helping to a 3–2 win at Hougang United FC.
+In March 2015, after spending the first part of the campaign as a free agent, he joined DPMM FC of the Singapore Premier League, replacing injured Craig Fagan.
+He scored a brace on his debut on 4 April, helping to a 3–2 away defeat of Hougang United FC.

-Paulo Sérgio netted twice in a 4–0 victory against Balestier Khalsa FC in the final league game of 2015, and his team won their first-ever national championship.
+Paulo Sérgio netted twice in the 4–0 win over Balestier Khalsa FC in the final league game of 2015, and his team won their first-ever national championship.